silvanh/fund-splitting-checker/readme.md

 3. Run the application: `mvn exec:java`

 ## General thoughts
-In General the purpose of the whole program is to test the PercentageChecker I guess.
-So It might be a good Idea to make the App.java an integration test.
-And if so, move the Xml Parser and the models into the test package as well.
+The primary purpose of this program is to test the functionality of the PercentageChecker.
+It may be beneficial to refactor the code in App.java into an integration test.
+If this is done, consider moving the XML parser and related model classes into the test package as well.

-But I'm not 100% certain if the parsing of the XML is also a feature.
-Because of this purpose I did not extensive testing on the xlm parser but restricted the inputs to the 2 given XML files.
+However, it's important to note that I'm not entirely certain whether the XML parsing is considered a core feature of the application.
+As a result, I did not conduct extensive testing on the XML parser itself; my focus was limited to the two provided XML files.

-I left the original src folder with the Main.java to have a comparison point to the new implementation.
+To facilitate comparison between implementations, I have retained the original src folder with Main.java, allowing for easy reference to the initial code.